 If you’re looking for a great meal, or snack, chifrijo is what you are looking for.

-Served at local events and farmer’s markets, as well as at restaurants.
+Chifrijo is served at local events and farmer’s markets, as well as at restaurants.
+I love ordering at bars, as it goes great paired with an ice cold beer or two.
 The name is a combination of the two main ingredients: chicharrones and frijoles.

 Chicharrones are fried pork rinds, while frijoles are beans (I bet you aren’t surprised to see beans on the list again!).
 The dish is an amazing layer of ingredients that are served with fried tortilla chips, corn tortillas, or bread.
 The layered ingredients include the two main foods, along with rice, and either tomatoes or pico de gallo.